-Stocks Are Showing Mixed Signals Ahead of Yellen's Speech
+Treasury Bonds Continue Their Worrying Rally

 U.S. equities finished mixed on Monday in relatively uneventful trading.
 The open was stronger than the close, as prices were hit by a tech-led, mid-day selloff that oddly also affected cryptocurrencies like bitcoin.
 Overcrowded trades, perhaps?

 In the end, the Dow Jones Industrial Average gained 0.1%, the S&P 500 gained a fraction, the Nasdaq Composite lost 0.3% and the Russell 2000 gained 0.1%.
-Treasury bonds were stronger, the dollar was mostly higher, gold lost 0.8% boosting the July SPDR Gold Trust (ETF) (NYSEARCA:GLD) puts recommended to Edge Pro subscribers.
+Treasury bonds were stronger, the dollar was mostly higher, gold lost 0.8%.

 Breadth was positive, with 1.9 advancers for every declining issue, while volume was just below 80% of the NYSE’s 30-day average.
 Utilities led the way with a 0.8% gain, while technology was the laggard, down 0.6%.